 - A good tennis ball is well made, will last for several tennis matches before going flat or ‘dying,’ (unless you hit the ball like Federer), and must be approved by the International Tennis Federation.

-How is a Tennis Ball made?
+How is a Tennis Ball Made?

 Tennis balls are made of a high-level and good quality rubber core that is hollowed out.
-The rubber is prepped and kneaded or moulded into a half shell, before going through a heating process.
+The rubber is prepped and kneaded or molded into a half shell, before going through a heating process.

 The ball goes through several more processes, similar to sandpapering, before being covered in adhesive and felt and/or wool, which is known as a nap.
 This cover can also be nylon.

 Seams are added and the ball goes through a smoothening process and then a steaming process.
-The branding is added (think of Wilson balls, as an example) before being inspected, placed in pressurised cans, and sold.
+The branding is added (think of Wilson balls, as an example) before being inspected, placed in pressurized cans, and sold.

-It is the pressurised core that gives the ball its bounce.
+It is the pressurized core that gives the ball its bounce.
 Tennis balls should bounce well on all surfaces of a tennis court, including cement, clay, grass or sand.
 If a ball does not bounce it is known as a flat or a dead ball, and the pressure has gone out of it.

 In professional tournament tennis, the ATP, balls are often replaced every set, due to the force that the players use.
 In ordinary tennis with ordinary players, three tennis balls should last a couple of matches.
 We say three tennis balls as generally three balls are used on a court, at the same time.